cse5462/lab-5/Design_Server.md

-TIMEOUT = TBD       // number of seconds spent waiting before a timeout ROWS = 3            // number of rows for the TicIacToe board COLUMNS = 3         // number of columns for the TicIacToe board MAX_GAMES = 10      // maximum number of games that can be played simultaneously P1_MARK = TBD       // baord marker used for Player 1 P2_MARK = TBD       // baord marker used for Player 2
+TIMEOUT = TBD       // number of seconds spent waiting before a timeout ROWS = 3            // number of rows for the TicIacToe board COLUMNS = 3         // number of columns for the TicIacToe board MAX_GAMES = TBD     // maximum number of games that can be played simultaneously P1_MARK = TBD       // baord marker used for Player 1 P2_MARK = TBD       // baord marker used for Player 2